tim-gromeyer/MarkdownEdit/README.md

 ## Credits

-- Thanks to [Waqar Ahmed](https://github.com/Waqar144) for helping with development
+- Thanks to [Waqar Ahmed](https://github.com/Waqar144) for help with development.
-- The conversion from Markdown to HTML is done with the help of the [md4c](https://github.com/mity/md4c) - library by *Martin Mitáš*.
+- The conversion from Markdown to HTML is done using the [md4c](https://github.com/mity/md4c) library by *Martin Mitáš*.
 - The [widget](https://github.com/pbek/qmarkdowntextedit) used for writing was created by *Patrizio Bekerle* and *Waqar Ahmed*.